 Hate to run but love to walk?

-Then rejoice in the study accepted in February by the American Heart Association’s Journal of Arteriosclerosis, Thrombosis and Vascular Biology, which concluded, “Equivalent energy expenditures by moderate walking and vigorous running exercise produced similar risk reductions for hypertension, hypercholesterolemia, diabetes mellitus, and possibly CHD.”
+Then rejoice in the study accepted by the American Heart Association’s Journal of Arteriosclerosis, Thrombosis and Vascular Biology, which concluded, “Equivalent energy expenditures by moderate walking and vigorous running exercise produced similar risk reductions for hypertension, hypercholesterolemia, diabetes mellitus, and possibly CHD.”

 In other words, at least according to the study, walking was just as effective as running in relieving stress, high cholesterol and heart disease and diabetes.
 And while several studies show that the brisker the walk, the better the health benefits, other studies laud the gentle advantages of a slower pace.

 But beyond the parallel benefits, are there times when is walking better than running?

 Yes, but let us explain: